 - The short lived Sabrina the Teenage Witch clone, Teen Angel had a very bizarre take on this.
 The characters give their frog human intelligence and the ability to talk and he becomes a member of their clique.

 - In the actual Sabrina the Teenage Witch, there is somewhat of a variation.
 Sabrina and class have to dissect frogs, and it seems to follow real life in that the frogs seemed to come pre-killed.
 Sabrina and her partner express some disgust over it, though they do it with no big drama.
-The subversion happens when Sabrina accidentally uses her magic to reanimate the frog, and it jumps off the lab table.
+Sabrina then accidentally uses her magic to reanimate the frog, and it jumps off the lab table.

 - Shows up in a flashback of Pushing Daisies.
 Things get much more interesting when the frogs come pre-killed, only for the kid to resurrect them...

 - In particular, once Ned has had his fun, he goes around 'killing'' the frogs (or rather, undoing their resurrection) so that they won't cause other animals to die.

 - A 3rd Rock from the Sun episode played with this using flies of all creatures.
 At Alissa's suggestion, Tommy freed the flies and the teacher immediately gave him an "F".
 Then Alissa revealed that she was just kidding, saying "I didn't think you'd actually do it!"

 - Subverted in the Buffy the Vampire Slayer episode "Witch" in which Willow has no problem dissecting a frog.
 (This may be because, as we learn later, she has a frog phobia.)